2023 Best Health Sciences & Services Schools in the Southeast Region

 Read full report on Health Sciences & Services at Chattahoochee Technical College

-You’ll be in good company if you decide to attend Cabarrus College of Health Sciences.
-It ranked #5 on our 2023 Best Health Sciences & Services Schools in the Southeast Region list.
-Cabarrus College of Health Sciences is a small private not-for-profit school located in the city of Concord.
+You’ll join some of the best and brightest minds around you if you attend Cabarrus College of Health Sciences.
+The school came in at #5 on this year’s Best Health Sciences & Services Schools in the Southeast Region list.
+Cabarrus College of Health Sciences is a fairly small private not-for-profit school located in the medium-sized city of Concord.

-With a ranking of #6, Rasmussen University - Florida did quite well on this year’s best schools for health sciences and services students.
-Located in the city of Ocala, Rasmussen University - Florida is a private for-profit school with a medium-sized student population.
+Rasmussen University - Florida landed the #6 spot in the 2023 rankings for the best health sciences and services programs.
+Located in the city of Ocala, Rasmussen University - Florida is a private for-profit school with a moderately-sized student population.

-Georgia Northwestern Technical College came in at #7 in this year’s edition of the Best Health Sciences & Services Schools in the Southeast Region ranking.
+Georgia Northwestern Technical College ranked #7 on this year’s Best Health Sciences & Services Schools in the Southeast Region list.
 Georgia Northwestern Technical College is a medium-sized public school located in the city of Rome.

 Health Science majors at Georgia Northwestern Technical College take out an average of $6,558 in student loans while working on their egree.